 - Change all your furnace or return air filters.
 Changing those often-overlooked air filters will improve the home's air flow and increase HVAC system efficiency.
 This can also help you breathe easier with less sneezing.

 - Keep duct registers and room doors open.
 When multiple registers or room doors are closed it's like having a clogged bathtub drain.
 Conditioned air can't flow properly when it's being forced to move by the system.
 This causes excessive wear and tear on the components of the systems.
 Try to keep all registers open, even a little.

 - Check the humidifier's settings.
 Some humidifiers have a seasonal setting that is often overlooked by the homeowner.
 If the humidifier is not properly set to the current season the humidity levels will not be correct in the home.
 The home will be more uncomfortable and condensation could even occur, and believe us, you do not want excessive humidity and condensation.
 Have routine maintenance performed on humidifiers and other air quality equipment to help prevent problems.

-- Attempt to balance air flow.
+- Attempt to balance airflow.
 If a room does not seem to get comfortable, visually check the duct work if you can access it.
-If your home has flex duct (movable foil ducts), check for kinks or angles over 120 degrees.
-Try moving the ducts slightly to help increase air flow.
+If your home has flex ducts (movable foil ducts), check for kinks or angles over 120 degrees.
+Try moving the ducts slightly to help increase airflow.
 Call 352-414-4006 if this doesn't help.
 A duct cleaning, installation of more return air openings, or a professional air balance may be needed.
 Service Experts Heating & Air Conditioning can provide these services for you.